ipfabric/docs/docs/overview/How_Discovery_Works/common_problems/no-devices-discovered.md

     specific addresses attempted and the reason for the failure.

     1. If the reason reports timeout, IP Fabric has IP address assigned that cannot reach the device.
-The route may not be present or the traffic may be filtered.
+The route may not be present, or the traffic may be filtered.
 Check IP Fabric connectivity with [Troubleshooting VM network problems using IP Fabric CLI](../../../System_Administration/Command_Line_Interface/How_to/troubleshooting.md).